awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-beanstalk-environment.md

 `Fn::GetAtt` returns a value for a specified attribute of this type\.
 The following are the available attributes and sample return values\.

 `EndpointURL`
 The returned value depends on the type of the environment.
 When `EnvironmentType` is *LoadBalanced* this attribute will contain the URL to the load balancer for this environment\.
-For environments with `EnvironmentType` set to *SingleInstance* this atribute will return the public IP address of the instance\.
+For environments with `EnvironmentType` set to *SingleInstance* this attribute will return the public IP address of the instance\.
 Note that this attribute does *not* return the Environment URL, and that there is currently no way to retrieve this value\.

 Examples:
 + `awseb-myst-myen-132MQC4KRLAMD-1371280482.``us-east-2``.elb.amazonaws.com`